Quick Search:

 MultCloud is a wonderful cloud file manager that can help you manage multiple cloud storage solutions in only one place.
 Currently, MultCloud supports Google Drive, Google Photos, OneDrive, OneDrive for Business, Dropbox, Dropbox Business, MEGA, Flickr, Amazon S3, etc.

 Why choose MultCloud to sync files between clouds?
-Here’re some reasons:
+Here are some reasons:

 • 9 Useful Sync Mode Supported.
-MultCloud offers 9 different sync modes for you to choose, such as Mirror Sync, Move Sync, Update Sync, Cumulative Sync, and Real-Time Sync.
+MultCloud offers 9 different sync modes for you to choose from, such as Mirror Sync, Move Sync, Update Sync, Cumulative Sync, and Real-Time Sync.
 Different sync modes have different functions.
 And you can choose the proper sync mode that you need.

 • Scheduled Sync.
 If you are busy and don’t have time to sync files across clouds one by one, you can make auto-sync tasks.
 MultCloud allows you to set up sync tasks at a regulated time, daily, weekly, or monthly.